adesys/sqlite3_group_replace_extension/README.md

 -----------------
     .load ./group_replace

-Example:
+Examples:
 -----------------
-    -- in this example we create a table wich contains parameterized texts -- a text can contain as much parameters as you want, CREATE TABLE log_texts   (
+    -- in this example we create a table wich contains parameterized texts -- a text can contain as much parameters as you want CREATE TABLE log_texts   (
       "log_text_id" INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL, "text"       TEXT